ludoplex/diffoscope-with-Python3.11.0rc1-and-Cosmopolitan/README.rst

 .. image:: https://jenkins.debian.net/buildStatus/icon?job=reproducible_diffoscope_from_git_master&plastic=true
    :target: https://jenkins.debian.net/job/reproducible_diffoscope_from_git_master

-diffoscope will try to get to the bottom of what makes files or directories different.
+This version of diffoscope will try to get to the bottom of what makes files or directories different, and is portable while also making use of ludofile (A portable fork of Polyfile).
 It will recursively unpack archives of many kinds and transform various binary formats into more human readable form to compare them.
 It can compare two tarballs, ISO images, or PDF just as easily.